addyosmani/backbone-fundamentals/chapters/18-appendix.md

 };

 // Returns clone of the Models data object
-// (used for view template rendering) Cranium.Model.prototype.toJSON = function(options) {
+// (used for parsing payload before sending to server) Cranium.Model.prototype.toJSON = function(options) {
     return _.clone(this.attributes);
 };